RickofManc/community-yoga/README.md

 #### In Scope Features
 * Homepage that clearly informs what the site represents and offers.
-* A menu that intuitiviely navigates to the other site pages.
+* A menu that intuitively navigates to the other site pages.
 * Imagery to help convey the aim of the website and individual pages.
 * Provide information on;
     * class days and time,